tomordonez/learning/java-oop/README.md

 * Got stuck overriding the add method, since it doesn't return anything, the source code of ArrayList accesses private members and methods that cannot be accessed through inheritance.
 * Read about type parameters

+Overriding a method requires the same signature, otherwise the compiler complains that you are not overriding the superclass method.
+For example, I was overriding the `ArrayList.addAll()` method.
+The original signature has this:

+    public boolean addAll(Collection<? extends E> c)

+I thought I could override like this:

+    @Override
+    public boolean addAll(Integer numberList)

+It complains that you are not overriding the super method.
+Then corrected to this:

+    @Override
+    public boolean addAll(Collection<? extends Integer> numberList)

 **Different forms in a single object**

-**Accessing specific object forms with instanceof** **Compile-time polymorphism**
+**Accessing specific object forms with instanceof**

+**Compile-time polymorphism**

-**Built-in classes that use polymorphism** **Exercise**
+**Built-in classes that use polymorphism**

+**Exercise**

 # 5. Abstraction